Christian-QA/ims-redfern-project/README.md

 - cd target/
 - java -jar ChristianRedfern-SoftwareMarch16-jar-with-dependencies.jar

 Note: if you changed the Artifact Id within your pom.xml, you will need to enter the new id followed by .jar instead.
-If you are unsure

 ## Built With